BavarianToolbox/MLOps-midterm/README.md

 # MLOps-midterm
-Deploying a computer vision we application to the cloud
+Deploying a computer vision application to the cloud.

+## Description

+`train.py` is the primary file.
+The `nbs` folder contains jupyter notebooks used to aid in the development process, such as exploratory data analysis [EDA.ipynb]() and a training playground [training_playground.ipynb]().